pepkit/BiocProject/README.md

 [![PEP compatible](http://pepkit.github.io/img/PEP-compatible-green.svg)](http://pepkit.github.io)

-# BiocProject
+# Description of the BiocProject package

-`BiocProject` allows you to read in project metadata and data for an entire project with a single line of `R` code.

 The `BiocProject` class is a [Bioconductor](https://www.bioconductor.org/)-oriented project management class.
-It wraps the generic [pepr](http://code.databio.org/pepr/) R package for project metadata.
+It wraps the generic [pepr](http://code.databio.org/pepr/) R package for project metadata. `BiocProject` allows you to read in project metadata and data for an entire project with a single line of `R` code.

 ### Quick start: